nh91/NCLTEE/README.md

 # Natural Community Long-Term Evolution Experiment (NCLTEE)

- ### Data and scripts to reproduce results from the publication
-'The ability of Phaeobacter inhibens to produce tropodithietic acid influences the community dynamics of a microalgal microbiome' published in ISME Communcations.
+ #### Data and scripts to reproduce results from the publication 'The ability of Phaeobacter inhibens to produce tropodithietic acid influences the community dynamics of a microalgal microbiome' published in ISME Communcations (Information to come)

  ## Guide